 Have you ever been driving and all of a sudden your car starts to make a weird noise?
 A thump thump or possibly a screech?
 When that happens, we all know it’s time to pull over and make sure things are working properly.
 Driving a car that isn’t functioning according to its design can be dangerous!
 In the same way, when we find our lives aren’t clicking along as smoothly as we think they should, it’s a good idea to pull over and analyze our hearts to make sure things are running according to our Designer’s will.

 After we have stopped and analyzed our hearts, sometimes we discover it’s simply the environment that is slowing things down.
 Sick children, an extra burdensome load, or the opposing winds of affliction can all slow us down—these challenges are outside our control.
 However, sometimes the hindrance is self-imposed.
 Lack of motivation can create serious road blocks!
 Why eat healthy when take-out is so much easier and tastier?
 Why wash the dishes when we could watch funny cat videos on YouTube?
-Why write that research paper when our friends are all enjoying some Netflix and chill?
+Why write that research paper when our friends are all hanging out and watching a movie?
 Before you know it, lack of motivation has caused wreckage.

 Instead of allowing our lack of motivation to cause us to lose control, we need to pull over and stop it in its tracks.
 Two heart issues that tend to cause lack of motivation in my own life are:

 Discontentment—when life isn’t going the way I want, I may be tempted to just ignore my responsibilities.
 Maybe I am angry at God for not granting my prayers the way I had in mind.
 Or possibly I am walking through a season of life that’s difficult, lonely, or monotonous.
 Will I choose to acknowledge the Lord’s mercies and sovereignty in these trying seasons and show contentment and gratitude, or will I neglect my responsibilities out of disobedience and discontentment?